a journey by rail and road through this culturally-rich country with jungle wildlife, volcanoes and colonial gems

 To enquire about this itinerary, or one like it, please email us or click the Enquire button.

 Days 3-5: Fly to Coca and take a motorised boat trip, followed by a canoe ride, to a remote jungle lodge which will be your home for the next three nights.
 Skilled guides lead shared activities in the forest, including jungle walks, night-time canoe trips, and early morning bird-watching.

 Days 8-9: Head south along Humboldt's ‘Avenue of the Volcanoes’, visiting the high lakes and remote steppe of the national park that surround Cotopaxi volcano.
 Spend two nights just outside the park in a traditional Ecuadorian hacienda, from where the views are stunning.
 Other possible activities here include riding, walking, mountain biking and zip lining.

 Days 10-14: Journey south to Riobamba where you overnight, ready for the early start for the Devil’s Nose train from Alausi, a series of dramatic switchbacks, the following morning.
-You continue south by car through verdant countryside, visting the small but well-preserved Inca site of Ingapirca.
+You continue south by car through verdant countryside, visiting the small but well-preserved Inca site of Ingapirca.
 Spend a night close to the site before driving further south to the colonial university city of Cuenca where you spend two nights.
 The city is rich in culture and has some beautiful buildings, whilst the climate is pleasantly spring-like year round.
 On your final day visit Cajas National Park, stopping for a short hike, before descending to the port city of Guayaquil for onward connections (alternatively you could fly back to Quito).

 In the following section you will see our suggested options for possible accommodation.